 - 5.5.2.1.
-When possible, discontinue fishway auxiliary water and operate the ladder at orifice flow as long as possible (prefer 3-24 hours) prior to dewatering. - 5.5.2.2.
-Follow guidance in sections 5.5.1.3. through 5.5.1.5. above.

-5.6.
-Powerhouse Fish Collection System.
+When possible discontinue fishway auxiliary water and operate the ladder at orifice flow as long as possible (prefer 3-24 hours) prior to dewatering. - 5.5.2.2.
+Follow guidance in sections 5.5.1.3. through 5.5.1.5. above. - 5.6.
+Powerhouse Fish Collection System. - 5.6.1.
+Scheduled Maintenance. - 5.6.1.1.
+During the pumping or draining operation to dewater a portion or the entire collection channel, the water level will not be allowed to drop to a level, which strands fish.
+Adequate inspections will be conducted to ensure that stranding does not occur.

-- 5.6.1.1.
-During the pumping or draining operation to dewater a portion or all of the collection channel, the water level will not be allowed to drop to a level which strands fish.
-Adequate inspections will be conducted to ensure that stranding does not occur. - 5.6.1.2.
-A project biologist will assure that rescue equipment and adequate personnel are available if needed.
+- 5.6.1.2.
+A project biologist will assure that rescue equipment and adequate personnel are available if needed. - 5.6.1.3.

-5.6.1.3.
 A project biologist will provide technical guidance to assure fish safety and will assist directly as needed in rescue operations.